-YEAR 1: NOVICE Not Achieved Sign/Date Achieved Sign/Date Sign/Date E P Domain 1: Professional values and conduct of the nurse competences Knowledge and appreciation on the virtues of caring, compassion, integrity, honesty, respect, and empathy as a basis for upholding the professional values of nursing and identity as a nurse.
-Domain 2: Nursing practice and clinical decision-making competences Knowledge and understanding of the principles of delivering safe and effective nursing care through the adoption of a systematic and problem solving approach to developing and delivering a person centred plan of care based on an explicit partnership with the child or young person and their primary carer.
-Domain 3: Knowledge and cognitive competences Knowledge and understanding of the health continuum, life and behavioural sciences and their underlying principles that underpin a competence knowledge base for nursing and healthcare practice.
-Domain 4: Communication and interpersonal competences Knowledge, appreciation and development of empathic communication skills and techniques for effective interpersonal relationships with people and other professionals in healthcare settings.
-Domain 5: Management and team competences Using management and team competences in working for the child or young person's wellbeing, recovery, independence and safety through the recognition of the collaborative partnership between the child or young person, family and multidisciplinary healthcare team.
-Domain 6: Leadership potential and professional scholarship competences Developing professional scholarship through self-directed learning skills, critical questioning/reasoning skill and decision- making skills in nursing and the foundation for lifelong professional education, maintaining competence and career development.
+YEAR 3: Advanced Beginner Not Achieved Sign/Date Achieved Sign/Date P Achieved Sign/Date I Domain 1: Professional values and conduct of the nurse competence Knowledge and appreciation of the virtues of caring, compassion, integrity, honesty, respect, and empathy as a basis for upholding the professional values of nursing and identity as a nurse.
+Domain 2: Nursing practice and clinical decision-making competence Knowledge and understanding of the principles of delivering safe and effective nursing care through the adoption of a systematic and problem- solving approach to developing and delivering a person-centred plan of care based on an explicit partnership with the person and their primary carer.
+Domain 3: Knowledge and cognitive competence Knowledge and understanding of the health continuum, life and behavioural sciences, and their underlying principles that underpin a competence knowledge base for nursing and healthcare practice.
+Domain 4: Communication and interpersonal competence Knowledge, appreciation and development of empathic communication skills and techniques for effective interpersonal relationships with people and other professionals in healthcare settings.
+Domain 5: Management and team competence Using management and team competencies in working for the person's wellbeing, recovery, independence, and safety through the recognition of the collaborative partnership between the person, family, and multidisciplinary healthcare team.
+Domain 6: Leadership potential and professional scholarship competence Developing professional scholarship through self-directed learning skills, critical questioning/reasoning skills and decision-making skills in nursing and the foundation for lifelong professional education, maintaining competence and career development.